madef/docs-advanced-importer/docs/en/97_Customize_Flows/02_Modify_Fields.md

 Do not modify existing helpers because your modifications will be erased when the module will be upgraded.

-The helper class are PHP class with statics methods that follow the name convention: "Helper<YourHelperNameInCamelCase>".
+The helper class are PHP class with statics methods that follow the name convention: "Helper&lt;YourHelperNameInCamelCase&gt;".
 The file name must be in lower case : &lt;yourhelpernameinlowercase&gt;.php.